kinguinltdhk/Kinguin-eCommerce-API/features/Wholesale.md

 1. In order to buy more than `9` quantity of given offer please contact us.
 2. The `offerId` field is required when creating the order.
-3. The maximum offer quantity for wholesale orders is `2000`.
+3. The maximum offer quantity for wholesale orders is `1000`.
-4. The maximum total quantity for order is `2000`.
+4. The maximum total quantity for order is `1000`.
 5. When `offers.wholesale.enabled` = false then buying more than `9` quantity is disabled.
 6. Use pagination when downloading the keys.
-7. The discount code is ignored for wholesale orders.

 ### How to buy wholesale